 MKT 334 - Consumer Behavior (4)

 The marketing environment, consumer behavior, and market segmentation is studied.
 Emphasis is on understanding the turbulent environment surrounding the marketing decision maker.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: MKT 201 or MKT 301.